haase1020/Sprint-Challenge-Single-Page-Apps/README.md

 **Your finished project must include all of the following requirements:**

 _Display Data from a Server API_
-- [ ]  Fetch a list of characters from the Rick and Morty API's Characters endpoint *`https://rickandmortyapi.com/api/character/`* and render them to the screen.
+- [x ]  Fetch a list of characters from the Rick and Morty API's Characters endpoint *`https://rickandmortyapi.com/api/character/`* and render them to the screen.
-- [ ]  You must display at least one element for each character.
+- [ x]  You must display at least one element for each character.

 _Add a Router to this application using [React Router](https://reacttraining.com/react-router/web/guides/quick-start)._